SoCal TMJ & Headache — Los Angeles

 Your Pain Has a Source.
 We Will Find It.

-If you are experiencing electric-shock facial pain, trigger-zone sensitivity, or paroxysmal attacks — do not wait for another provider to guess.
+If you are experiencing electric-shock facial pain, trigger-zone sensitivity, or sudden attacks — do not wait for another provider to guess.
 Request a priority consultation.
-Your responses will be reviewed within 24 hours by our clinical team.
+Your submission will be reviewed within 24 hours.